-• BuiltinGraphics - Switch to Graphics mode then use Builtin renderer with custom ConsoleControl.

-- BuiltinText Switch to Text mode then use Builtin renderer with custom ConsoleControl. - SystemGraphics Switch to Graphics mode then use System renderer with custom ConsoleControl. - SystemText Switch to Text mode then use System renderer with custom ConsoleControl. - SystemGeneric Use System renderer with custom a ConsoleControl protocol which passes its mode set and get operations through to system ConsoleControl when it exists.
+- BuiltinGraphics Switch to Graphics mode and use Builtin renderer with custom ConsoleControl. - BuiltinText Switch to Text mode and use Builtin renderer with custom ConsoleControl. - SystemGraphics Switch to Graphics mode and use System renderer with custom ConsoleControl. - SystemText Switch to Text mode and use System renderer with custom ConsoleControl. - $\bullet \ \ {\tt SystemGeneric-Use\ System\ renderer\ with\ system\ {\tt ConsoleControl\ assuming\ it\ behaves\ correctly}.$

 The use of BuiltinGraphics is straightforward.
 For most platforms, it is necessary to enable ProvideConsoleGop and set Resolution to Max.
-The BuiltinText variant is an alternative to BuiltinGraphics for some very old and defective laptop firmware, which can only draw in Text mode.
+The BuiltinText variant is an alternative BuiltinGraphics for some very old and defective laptop firmware, which can only draw in Text mode.